MunilakshmiP/100-days-of-devops/Day 37 /README.md

 # Launching an EC2 Instance on AWS : A Practical Guide
 Welcome to  **Day 37**  of my 100 Days of DevOps Journey!
-Today, we dive into the world of AWS, specifically learning how to create an  **EC2 instance**  while understanding the foundational concepts of regions, availability zones, and more.
+Today, we dive into the world of AWS, specifically learning how to create an  **EC2 instance**  while understanding the foundational concepts of regions, availability zones, and more .

 ----------